strangetom/ingredient-parser/docs/source/guide/extending.rst

 .. attention::

-    The language specific implementations of the functions and classes exposed in the language specific sub-package must have the arguments as the English implementations.
+    The language specific implementations of the functions and classes exposed in the language specific sub-package must have the same arguments as the English implementations.

 .. _training-a-new-model: